 Without buyer personas, your business would be in the dark.
 For instance, you wouldn’t know what content to create, what product qualities and benefits to highlight, what pain points to address, or what emotions to evoke.
 In short, you wouldn’t know how to best help your customers.
 And you’d run the risk of bombarding your entire audience with too much content that they just don’t care about.

 Over time, you’d lose audience interest and trust.
 And that’s a tough thing to earn back.

 Even if your audience doesn’t leap to unsubscribe, you miss out on valuable conversion opportunities when you market to everyone in a generalized way.
 Say you’re a retailer and your men’s suits are on sale.
 When that message gets lost in the general noise instead marketed to a specific persona directly, the people who’d be excited to buy suits miss the memo.

 Personas help you share the right content with the right people at the right time.
-More importantly, they give you the insight you need to learn about your audience’s preferences, goals, challenges, and desires so that you can optimize your marketing.
+More importantly, they give you the insight you need to learn about your audience’s preferences, goals, challenges, and desires so that you can develop the best content strategy.
 With that, you can delight your audience with every single message.